ShZil/network-utilities/Scanner/README.md

 However, this is a really long task.
 So, this is my progress so far, and from now on Imma try to use ChatGPT to fill the rest.

+[15:37] Unsurprisingly, I made a mistake.
+Surprisingly, ChatGPT caught it and fixed it for me.